 - Excessive iodine intake.
 Too much iodine in the diet may function as a trigger among people already at risk for Hashimoto's disease.

 - Radiation exposure.
 People exposed to excessive levels of environmental radiation are more prone to Hashimoto's disease.

 - Goiter.
-Constant stimulation of your thyroid to release more hormones may cause the gland to become enlarged, a condition known as goiter.
-Hypothyroidism is one of the most common causes of goiters.
-Although generally not uncomfortable, a large goiter can affect your appearance and may interfere with swallowing or breathing.
+A goiter is enlargement of the thyroid.
+As thyroid hormone production declines due to Hashimoto's disease, the thyroid receives signals from the pituitary gland to make more.
+This cycle may result in a goiter.
+It's generally not uncomfortable, but a large goiter can affect your appearance and may interfere with swallowing or breathing.

 - Heart problems.
 Hypothyroidism can result in poor heart function, an enlarged heart and irregular heartbeats.
 It can also result in high levels of low-density lipoprotein (LDL) cholesterol — the "bad" cholesterol — that is a risk factor for cardiovascular disease and heart failure.